 Meaning Of The Häagen-Dazs Name

-One question on the top of many people’s minds is, “What does Häagen-Daz mean in English?”
+One question at the top of many people’s minds is, “What does Häagen-Daz mean in English?”
 As it turns out… it means absolutely nothing.

 Reuben Mattus worked hard to come up with an original and unique name.
 He thought that having a Scandinavian-sounding name would make the brand stand out in a favorable way and convey the sense of “old world traditions.”